-As a community we want to challenge the stigma associated with substance use and encourage more open and honest conversations about alcohol and other drugs.
+As a community we want to challenge the stigma associated with substance use and encourage more open and honest conversations.
+Organizations in the TBDHU region have signed up to receive anti-stigma kits to spread the message.
+Individuals can also participate this May by:

 What is stigma?